Home | Flourishing in Life | Psychology of Wellness | Confirmation Bias

 We are blind to the draconian hold a particular belief has on our reasonableness; and the truth hurts.
 We fight, and fight to prove the rightness of something that is simply an opinion with a constellation of blessings and curses.

 If a different opinion discomforts, sending us into a rage, because (in our mind) the issue is simple, we have lost objectivity.
 We have over-simplified a complex issue, ignoring important realities, and fixated on our belief.
 Any challenge to this well-established belief then ignites defensiveness.

 Exposure to complexity can be painful, shaking foundations, and acknowledging faults.
 The more weight we have placed on the belief, the more disrupting opposing evidence becomes.
 The discomfort compels us to attack the opposition rather than face vulnerability of possible an incorrect idea.

 "Confirmation biases impact how we gather information, but they also influence how we interpret and recall information."

 The different ideologies make for intriguing and educational debates on the national stage; but when the topics are more intimate, they lead to painful and destructive words at the kitchen table.

-To flourish in the face of complexity, we must be more mindful, identifying hidden biases, uncovering the complexity, and gaining wisdom from a grander perspective.
-As we do so, loosening our grip on what is and what isn’t, we find differences in philosophical debates aren’t so maddening.
-We can open our understanding without the blinding rush of fury.
+To flourish in the face of complexity, we must be more mindful, identifying hidden biases, such as belief and confirmation bias, to uncover the complexity, and gain wisdom from a grander perspective.
+As we do so, loosening our grip on what we believe to be, we find the differences in philosophical debates not so maddening, holding different priorities.
+We can expand our understanding without the blinding rush of fury.
 We still make educated choices, supporting political candidates that support our ideals.
 But in humbleness, we remain open to new evidence, greater knowledge, that improves us as an individual, and us as a nation.